Research

 SELECTED WORKING PAPERS (all available upon request)

 What are the effects of an issue frame before and after it gains salience in the real world?
-By leveraging an initially non-salient issue, that after became the most salient political issue in the Brazilian media, we offer an account of the long-term effects of issue frames on public opinion.
-We present evidence of how issue framing effects vary across different information environments over a one-year period and again two-years later while keeping issue selection constant.
-Employing a combination of survey experiments (N=8,266) and automated content analysis of news articles (N=2,862), we demonstrate a substantial variation in issue framing effects before and after the Social Security Reform becomes salient in the news media and elite debates in Brazil.
-Our findings show that novel information gained through experimentation triggers anticipated shifts in opinions, but these effects tend to dissipate when experiments are conducted within information-rich environments.
-Ultimately, if we had conducted each study in isolation, we would have drawn very different conclusions each time.
-This finding could only be discovered through a lengthy study, while maintaining the political issue constant and employing a systematic content analysis.
-Our research design underscores the nontrivial role playedtime and context in shaping the interpretation of one-shot treatments on public opinion.
+We offer an account of the long-term effects of issue frames over a 40-month period while keeping issue selection constant.
+We leverage the natural variation in issue salience in the information environment producedthe 2019 Brazilian Social Security Reform employing a combination of five survey experiments (N=8,277) and content analysis of news media (N=2,862).
+We supervise an automated content analysis of the Brazilian news articles to determine the issue salience of social security policy in the information environment.
+We demonstrate a substantial variation in issue framing effects before, during, and after the Social Security issue becomes a salient issue in Brazilian news media.
+Our findings show that novel information gained through experimentation triggers anticipated shifts in opinions when in low-information environments, but these effects dissipate when experiments are conducted within information-rich environments.
+Ultimately, if we had conducted each study in isolation, we would have drawn very different conclusions about public opinion and issue framing effects at each time.

-Affective Homophily: A Motivated Reasoning Account for Why Persuasion Fails
+Affective Homophily: A Motivated Reasoning Account for Why Persuasion Fails.
+Under review.

 Theories of attitude change show that strong persuasive messages often times fail to persuade citizens.
 We develop a dual process network model based on the theory of political motivated reasoning to account for why persuasion so often fails.
 Here, political evaluation is driventhe hot cognition postulate which posits that all social-psychological concepts are affectively tagged.
 By this account it is not cognitive content, but affective homophily – the preferential of political associations – that drives the evaluation of a persuasive message.
 We use a thought-listing experiment to test how pre-existing positive or negative associations affects the evaluation of a persuasive message on the issue of genetically modified foods.
 From the resulting network of mental considerations, we test the following hypotheses: Hot Cognition → → Affective Homophily → Motivated Reasoning.
 First, we show that the content and structure of core associations is best characterizedaffectively congruent associations.
 Second, we test how persuasive messages change not only the cognitive content of survey responses but also the connectivity among core associations.
 Finally, we provide evidence that affective homophily it is what gives a political attitude its sense of coherence and the motivation to defend pre-existing beliefs against counter-attitudinal political information.

 Yay or Nay?
-Brazilian Impeachment’s vote prediction from Political Speech
+Brazilian Impeachment’s vote prediction from Political Speech.
+Under review.

 In 2016, Dilma Rousseff, the 36th president of Brazil, was charged with criminal administrative misconduct and disregard for the federal budget in violation of the Constitution of Brazil and the Fiscal Responsibility Law.
 Here, I take the collection of vote speeches (504 valid votes out of 513 members of congress) during the Impeachment session in 2016 to predict ‘yay’ and ‘nay’ votes, and civil or uncivil rhetoric.
 Language is the channel for politics and an integral part of political conflict.
 Politicians constantly battle to secure the linguistic high ground, to control the language of a debate, and hence to frame the manner in which issues are considered.
 Through a split-sample design, I employ a deep averaging neural network (DAN) architecture inputted with word embeddings.
 The classifier maps the speeches into our measure of interest: the impeachment vote.
 While the model is syntactically ignorant, I show significant improvements over previous bag-of-words modelsdeepening the neural network and applying a novel variant of dropout leading to achieve a 90% accuracy in the speech’s classification.
 The high-level of accuracy achieved here shows that MCs were using clear-cut different words and language to vote in the 2016 impeachment.